neuenablingengineering/castbuddy-front-end/README.md

 Make any changes you'd like to the code.
 To test the app:

-1. You need an instance of the [CastBuddy API](https://github.com/neuenablingengineering/castbuddy-api) running locally, as this app makes calls to localhost/api.
-Go clone that repo and get an instance running first.
+1. Duplicate the file .env.default and rename it to just .env.
+1. You need an instance of the CastBuddy API running somewhere, either a local dev copy or a production version on a server.
+Head over to [that repo](https://bitbucket.org/faucherb94/castbuddyapi) and follow the steps to set up one or the other.
+  1. For a local dev copy: In .env, leave `REACT_APP_CB_API_ROOT` set to the default value of http://localhost:5000/api/.
+  1. For a server instance: In .env, set `REACT_APP_CB_API_ROOT` to the api's URL, including `/api/` at the end.
 1. In this repo's root run `npm start`.
 Node should open a web browser for you to http://localhost:3000/.

 You can continue to make code changes while the dev server is running and node will automatically reload the code in browser.